Binary Mechanisms under Privacy-Preserving Noise: Imperfect Knowledge of Preferences

 \end{lemma} We skip the proof of this lemma.
-It follows directly from equation \eqref{eq: BNIC_imp_know}, observing that because of the independence, the conditional distribution of $y_{-i}$ given $y_i$ is the same as the unconditional distribution of $x_{-i}$.
-The first (resp. second) inequality in \eqref{eq: simplified_BNIC_imp_know} refers to the interim IC constraint when $y_i=+1$ (resp. $y_i=-1$).
+It follows directly from equation~\eqref{eq:BNIC_imp_know}, observing that because of the independence, the conditional distribution of $y_{-i}$ given $y_i$ is the same as the unconditional distribution of $x_{-i}$.
+The first (respectively, second) inequality in~\eqref{eq:simplified_BNIC_imp_know} refers to the interim IC constraint when $y_i=+1$ (respectively, $y_i=-1$).
 In a sharp contrast with the previous setting, where noise came around in the communication stage, the incentive constraints are now affected by the noise level $\delta$.
-This is so because in the former case, the noise could flip the individual's message and alter her expected transfer, but in the current setting when an agent sends her signal $y_i$, the transfer she expects, namely $\bar{t}_i(y_i)$, is not further modified by the noise.
-Finally, equation \eqref{eq: simplified_BNIC_imp_know} also confirms that as the noise level $\delta$ increases the space of Bayes-Nash incentive compatible mechanisms shrinks.
+This is so because in the former case, the noise could flip the individual's message and alter their expected transfer, but in the current setting when the agent sends their signal $y_i$, the transfer they expect, namely $\bar{t}_i(y_i)$, is not further modified by the noise.
+Finally, equation~\eqref{eq:simplified_BNIC_imp_know} also confirms that as the noise level $\delta$ increases the space of BN-IC mechanisms shrinks.

 Next, we express the interim individual rationality constraint for the agent $i$ who received the signal $y_i$, and has an outside option of zero:

 One can simplify this constraint into two inequalities, that respectively indicate the IR conditions for the high (i.e., $y_i=+1$) and low (i.e., $y_i=-1$) signals: